 The White River Bridge in Indiana is a historic bridge that has been standing since 1889.
 It is located in the city of Anderson and spans over the White River.
 The bridge is a single-lane bridge and is made of steel and brick.
 It is listed on the National Register of Historic Places and is considered one of the most iconic landmarks in Anderson.

 The bridge was built to provide a link between the north and south sides of the city.
 It is a popular spot for tourists and locals alike and offers stunning views of the river.
 The bridge has been a part of the city’s history for over a century and is a source of pride for many locals.
-It is also a popular spot for fishing and other recreational activities.

 These are the top 10 longest wooden bridges in America.
 From the iconic Brooklyn Bridge to the small but sturdy bridges of the countryside, these wooden structures span large distances and offer a unique glimpse into the past.
 Whether you’re a sightseer, hiker, photographer, or angler, these bridges are a wonderful way to experience the beauty and history of America.